-The websites below showcase archives of house plans from mail-order home companies.
-They show exterior views of each house (some in color), floor plans, and prices.
-Since most mail-order house companies also sold a multitude of cabinetry, fancy trim, plumbing and lighting fixtures, and furniture, you can sometimes get an idea for popular interior design of the period as well.
+These websites show exterior views of each house (some in color), floor plans, and prices.
+Since most mail-order house companies also sold cabinetry, fancy trim, plumbing and lighting fixtures, and furniture, you can sometimes get an idea for popular interior design of the period as well.